Make every purchase count with UROKO REWARDS! Learn More

 • ½ tsp cayenne

-• ¼ tsp (heaping) salt
+• ¼ tsp salt

-Citrus Slaw Ingredients:
+Citrus Slaw Ingredients

 • 1 tbsp lime juice

-• Pinch salt & black pepper
+• Pinch salt and black pepper

 • ¼ cup avocado oil